Accidents

 Driver Was Acting on Behalf of the Owner

 In case the driver was acting on behalf of the owner, (for example, they were in employment relationship), then the limitations of damages under Vehicle Code Section 17515(a) doesn’t apply.
-The owner of the vehicle can be held responsible for all the damages and injuries caused by the negligent conduct of the driver.
+The owner of the vehicle can be responsible for all the damages and injuries caused by the negligent conduct of the driver.

 The Owner Acted with Independent Negligence

-According to California Vehicle Code Section 14604(a) before lending a vehicle to another one the owner is required to make a reasonable effort to determine if the driver has a valid driver’s license.
+According to California Vehicle Code Section 14604(a) before lending a vehicle to another one the owner needs to make a reasonable effort to determine if the driver has a valid driver’s license.
 Thus, in case the owner of the vehicle acted with independent negligence by lending his car to another person, the damage limitation isn’t applicable.

 Motor Vehicle Owner Liability Video